AdguardTeam/LegalDocs/adguard.com/privacy/mac.html.md

 ### Browsing security website check

 If the “Phishing and malware protection” option is enabled, AdGuard checks every website before the user visits it.
-We use the [Lookup API](https://adguard.com/kb/general/browsing-security/) for this purpose, and the information about visited websites is sent in the form of hash prefixes.
+We use the [Safe Browsing API](https://adguard.com/kb/general/browsing-security/) for this purpose, and the information about visited websites is sent in the form of hash prefixes.
 This doesn’t allow us to determine which website is being visited.

 ### Help us with Browsing security filters development